CodeAssociate/CA.Blocks.DataAccess/docs/quick-examples/reading-data/ExecuteStoredProcedure.md

 The CA Data Access Blocks can execute SQL Server stored procedures.
 A stored procedure in SQL Server is a group of one or more Transact-SQL statements that execute on the server.

-The main benefits for using stored stored procedure include:
+The main benefits of using stored procedures include:
 1. Reduced network traffic
 2. Isolated security, as you can grant permissions on the stored procedure without permission on the underlying tables or views.
 3. Arguably increased performance as the query plan is cached.
 (This one is subjective as you can write bad tSQL procedures given the limited option in TSQL and the cache plans with parameterised queries are very fast, the main performance benefits when comparing parameterised queries  and Stored procedures is Reduced network traffic  )